-Method 204B or 204C Procedure G.2 contained in Appendix B of this Part Appendix M of 40 CFR Part 51 is used to obtain G.
+Method 204B or 204C Procedure G.2 contained in Appendix B of this Part Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part is used to obtain G. Method 204E Procedure F.2 in Appendix B of this Part Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part is used to obtain F_B.

-Method 204E Procedure F.2 in Appendix B of this Part Appendix M of 40 CFR Part 51 is used to obtain F_B.
+D) Liquid/gas method using the building or room (building or room enclosure), in which the affected coating line, printing line or other emission unit is located, as the enclosure as determined by Method

-D) Liquid/gas method using the building or room (building or room enclosure), in which the affected coating line, printing line or other emission unit is located, as the enclosure as determined by Method 204 of Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part, and in which "FB" "F" and "L" are measured while operating only the affected line or emission unit.
+204 of Appendix M of 40 CFR Part 51, incorporated by reference in Section 218.112 of this Part, and in which "F_B" "F" and "L" are measured while operating only the affected line or emission unit.
 All fans and blowers in the building or room must be operated as they would under normal production.
 The capture efficiency equation to be used for this protocol is: